dbmi-bgm/cgap-pipeline-somatic-sentieon/README.md

 # CGAP Somatic Pipeline - Sentieon

-This repository contains components for the CGAP Somatic Pipeline for SNVs, INDELs, and SVs using Sentieon:
+This repository contains components for the CGAP pipeline for somatic single-nucleotide variants (SNVs), small INDELs, and structural variants (SVs) using Sentieon:

   * CWL workflows
   * CGAP Portal Workflows and MetaWorkflows objects